Subsumption Algorithms for Three-Valued Geometric Resolution: Matching Using Refinement Stacks

 \item Recursively call $ {\bf findmatch}( \ \overline{C}, \Theta, s, \ \Sigma^{-} \ ). $ If $ \Theta $ was extended into a solution, then return $ \Theta. $ \item Otherwise, restore $ \Theta $ and $ \overline{C} $ to the sizes that they had before (1). \end{enumerate} At this point, each of the recursive calls has returned $ \bot. $ Return $ \bot. $ \end{description}

 \end{algo}

+At {\bf FORW}, the algorithm attempts deterministic reasoning.
+For every new assignment in $ \Theta, $ it is checked if it conflicts with some substlets in some clause.
+Two types of conflicts are considered, either the substlet contains an assignment that directly conflicts with $ \Theta, $ or it contains an assignment that, together with $ \Theta, $ implies a blocking.
+As long as conflicts are found, the corresponding clauses are refined.
+Refinement of a clause may result in $ \Theta $ being extended ({\bf FORW}~b), if the remaining substlets agree on an assignment.
+Extension of $ \Theta $ may result in further refinements of clauses.

+If {\bf FORW} failed to solve the problem, then at {\bf PICK} a non-unit clause is picked, and non-deterministically refined into a unit clause.
+This step requires backtracking.
+It is important (for performance) to pick a clause of minimal length.

+Main purpose of {\bf PREPROC} is to initialize the refinement stack $ \overline{C} $ with $ \Sigma^{+}. $ After that, $ \Theta $ is initialized by looking for assignments that are common to all substlets in some clause.
+If this results in a conflict (either directly, or with a blocking), the problem is rejected.

 Algorithm~\ref{Algo_unary} is similar to DPLL in that it tries to postpone backtracking as long as possible by giving preference to deterministic extension.
-Deterministic extension is attempted at {\bf FORW}.
-If no further deterministic extension is possible then a non-unit clause is replaced by one of its substlets at {\bf PICK}, after which further deterministic extension is attempted.
 At {\bf FORW}, blockings are taken into account.
 It is possible to implement {\bf FORW} without considering blockings.
 In that case, it has to be checked, whenever the substitution is extended (at {\bf PICK~2} and at {\bf FORW~1b}) that the extended substitution does not imply a blocking.
 The given version performs better in experiments.

-Algorithm~\ref{Algo_unary} can be implemented without refinement stack, but that would cause a lot of rechecking, because a clause typically contains many variables and may be connected to even more, so that it would have to be rechecked every time when one of its variables becomes instantiated.

 In order to show that Algorithm~\ref{Algo_unary} is correct, i.e. does not report false solutions, we have to show that all necessary checks are made.